nickyiliwang0000/h/css/advanced-layouts.md

 <!-- Add link to other lesson -->

-We discussed standard CSS measurement units in 3.5 CSS measurement units, but there are a couple more recent additions to the dimension discussion: we can use the viewport to size our elements. `vw` and `vh` units allow us to measure the user's viewport in CSS without the need for JavaScript.
+We discussed other standard units found on the web in the CSS measurement units lesson, but there are a couple more recent additions to the dimension discussion.
+We can use the viewport to size our elements. `vw` and `vh` units allow us to measure the user's viewport in CSS without the need for JavaScript.
 These units measure the width of the viewport and return a relative value.
 These units are [not fully supported in legacy browsers](http://caniuse.com/#search=view) but can be very handy.

 ### `vh`

 This one measures viewport height.
-Think of it as a percentage: the full height of the viewport is 100%.
+Think of it as a percentage - the full height of the viewport is 100%.
 This gets used mainly for large header images or initial load pages.
 Remember, vh **does not** include the URL bar on mobile devices.

 > **100% = 100vh**